openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `claims`: OPTIONAL.
 An object as defined in (#server_metadata_mso_mdoc).

-Note that the `doctype` is referenced in the `credentials_supported` object in the Credential Issuer metadata.
+Note that the `doctype` is referenced in the `credential_configurations_supported` object in the Credential Issuer metadata.

 The following is a non-normative example of an authorization details object with Credential format `mso_mdoc`: